Feeling Guilty About Breaks: Why Rest Isn’t Laziness

 Rest isn’t earned through productivity.
 Productivity is built on rest.
 That distinction changes everything.

-The research is consistent on this point: Ariga and Lleras showed that brief diversions reset focus [4], Albulescu and colleagues confirmed that microbreaks reduce fatigue and boost vigor across 22 studies [5], and Porges’s work explains why guilt during rest prevents the nervous system from recovering [2].
+The research is consistent on this point: Ariga and Lleras showed that brief diversions prevent attention decline [4], and Albulescu and colleagues confirmed that microbreaks reduce fatigue and boost vigor across 22 studies [5].
+Guilt during rest keeps the mind in an activated state, which is why the break doesn’t deliver the recovery it should.
 The science isn’t ambiguous.
 The culture just hasn’t caught up yet.

 Next 10 Minutes